 “Fuzzy told Gilly what he liked to do against that tackle and told Gilly that he should think about doing the same thing.
 Basically, Fuzzy was Gilly’s personal coach.”

 The rookie who really took off starting in Week 7, was Williams.
 Against the St. Louis Cardinals that week, No. 23 ran his first kickoff return for a touchdown that year.
 He then returned the two kickoffs for touchdowns against the Browns, plus had another one, for 104 yards, versus the Los Angeles Rams in Week 13.

 All told, Williams returned 18 kickoffs for 739 yards and four touchdowns.
 His kickoff return average of 41.1 yards is still a NFL record.

 Williams also received some playing time at halfback, as starter Elijah Pitts was lost for the year with a torn Achilles tendon against the Baltimore Colts in Week 8.
-In that same game, starting fullback Jim Grabowski was also lost for the year with a knee injury.
+In that same game, starting fullback Jim Grabowski was also basically lost for the year with a knee injury.

 Williams rushed for 188 yards (5.4 average) during the ’67 season and scored one touchdown.

 Williams also had a receiving touchdown, which he caught from Horn in the last week of the season against the Pittsburgh Steelers at Lambeau Field.
 It was Horn’s first career touchdown pass as a matter of fact.